stefanogali/panini-cake/README.md

 and the app should be running on your local with no errors.

-Add the products on your shopify admin dashboard, and create your pages (this template only has about and contact pages).
+Add the products on your shopify admin dashboard, and create your pages (this template only has _about_ and _contact_ pages at the momnet, but you can add yours).

 For the featured products you will need to create new entries under your product collections on Shopify admin.
-Do not forger to change your .env variable.
+Do not forger to change your FEATURED_PRODUCT_SLUG .env variable.

-The current menu name is main-menu, but you can give any name in your Shopify admin and change the .env variable accordingly.
+The current menu name is _main-menu_, but you can give any name in your Shopify admin and change the .env variable accordingly.

 ## Metafields

 This template also supports custom fields if you wish to add your own extra sections for pages and products, directly editable from your Shopify dashboard.

 Go to the [Shopify app store](https://apps.shopify.com/) and add ACF: Metafields Custom Fields.
-Familiarize yourself with it a bit.

-Once you are done start creating your custom metafields.
+Start creating your custom metafields.
-Currently this theme supports metafileds on the about and contacts pages, you can specify what you want to retrieve in the metafields array inside those pages.
+Currently this theme supports metafileds on the _about_ and _contacts_ pages, you can specify what you want to retrieve in the metafields array inside those pages.